pattyjula/Git-reference/docs/windows.md

 #### Aliases

 Creating an alias for jupyter notebook.
 This assume you could not open a .bash_profile.
-If you can, then the command will be `start .bash_profile`
+If you can, then the command will be  `start .bash_profile`  Otherwise, run the following:

 `touch .bash_profile`